TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 Check for renamed and missing files using par-files.

 *Par-rename restores original file names using information stored in par2-files.
 It also detects missing files (files listed in par2-files but not present on disk).
-When enabled the par-rename is performed as the first step of post-processing for every nzb-file.*
+When enabled, the par-rename is performed as the first post-processing step for every NZB file.*

 !!! success ""